-1) Prep.
-Mix the spices with the sour cream before you start cooking so the water in the sour cream will reconstitute the dried herbs.
+- Prep.
+Mix the spices with the sour cream before you start cooking so the water in the sour cream has time to reconstitute the dried herbs.
 Refrigerate.

-2) With a brush or scrubby sponge devoid of soap, rub the skins to remove all dirt, but not so hard to remove the skins.
+- With a brush or scrubby sponge devoid of soap, rub the skins to remove all dirt, but not so hard as to remove the skins.
 Cut out any bad spots.

-4) Cook.
-Bake the potatoes whole over indirect heat at about 325°F for about 90 minutes or more until they hit about 200°F in the center.
+- Cook.
+Bake the potatoes whole over indirect heat at about 325°F for about 90 minutes or more, until they hit about 200°F in the center.

 - Remove the potatoes from the grill, slice in half lengthwise, then scoop the meat from the shells and place in a bowl.
 Add the spiced sour cream and mix it in with a fork, leaving it a little lumpy.
 Don't use a blender or you risk making it too mushy (you get the sticky starches aggravated and you end up with a plastic like glue).
 Spoon the mixture back into the shells, sprinkle with the cheese, and put back on the grill over direct heat until the skin begins to darken and the cheese melts.